top of page

 MATH PDF: PERCENTAGES/DECIMALS/FRACTIONS (GRADES 5TH-8TH)

 Conquer any fraction frustration with the help of Mrs. Small.
 This class is geared for middle school students who want to build foundational math skills to better understand percentages, decimals and fractions.
 We will also cover place value; order of operations; number lines; and more.
-Using your own curriculum, this class will help middle-school students prepare to move on to higher-level math.
-Mrs. Small can also help eliminate math monsters by providing homework accountability to keep up with math lessons with either a syllabus she provides using Saxon or one completed by the parent using your preferred curriculum.
-Or feel free to attend class without the homework accountability to supplement your work at home.
+This class will help middle-school students prepare to move on to higher-level math.
+You have the option to either use your own curriculum with the class as supplementation or Saxon curriculum to include homework accountability from Mrs. Small, This class is designed to be taken multiple years as needed.

 algebra%20Prep_edited_edited_edited.jpg